 - Bitlocker encryption

-Both these options are not available in Windows 10 Home Edition.
-If we go with the Pro version, you can use EFS which can be useful for protecting files and folders from other users on the same system or on the network.
+Both of these options are not available in Windows 10 Home Edition.
+If you go with the Pro version, you can use EFS which can be useful for protecting files and folders from other users on the same system or on the network.
 It has a very limited scope and should only be used as a backup option.

 Bitlocker is a great tool from Microsoft which comes only in Windows 10 Pro and Enterprise editions.
-Bitlocker can also make use of TPM technology to keep data safe even when hardware changes are detected.
+Bitlockers can also make use of TPM technology to keep data safe even when hardware changes are detected.
 Bitlocker can only be used to encrypt complete drives in Windows 10.
 There is no option to encrypt a single file or folder.

 The third form of security in Windows 10 is the use of passwords to secure your computer.
 But this is just password protection and does not guarantee data safety.